This site contains affiliate links. Please see Policies for more information.

 Instructions

-- Slice one onion into thick slices and line the bottom of your crock pot with them.
-Dice the other onion and set aside for a topping.
+- Slice one onion into thick slices and use them to cover the bottom of the pot.
+It’s ok if they overlap.
+2 onion

 Video